jonnor/ESC-CNN-microcontroller/report/report.md

 ## Dataset

-The dataset used is Urbansound8K, described in chapter \ref{chapter:datasets}.
+The dataset used for the experiements is Urbansound8K, described in chapter \ref{chapter:datasets}.
 The 10 classes in the dataset are listed in Table \ref{table:urbansound8k-classes}, and Figure \ref{figure:urbansound8k-examples} shows example audio spectrograms.